giorebecchi/Rolling_Drones/README.md

 ## 🌐 Overview

-Welcome to a cutting-edge simulation environment where **clients**, **servers**, and **drones**.
+Welcome to a cutting-edge simulation environment with **clients**, **servers**, and **drones**.
 This project demonstrates the power of Rust's threading model combined with real-time visualization to create a robust network topology simulator.

 ## 🚀 Quick Start